siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 UR = \{u^2 \mid u \ge 0\}
 $$

-So ultrareals are positive definite.
+So ultrareals are positive square-forms: nonnegative, and positive except at zero.
 They are numbers as values or magnitudes.
 They are not absences or removals.
 Opposition is a relation between positive ultrareals, carried by orientation in the inner layer.

 For every ultrareal, the modulus is the value itself: